Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2002-01-01-HTML5-keyevents.md

 Did it work?
 Yes?
 Great!

 So, what about collisions?
-Go to the next section and we will see about that!
+Go to the next section, and we will see about that!